vvvv/The-Gray-Book/reference/hde/exporting.md

 ## Target OS
 > [!NOTE]
-> This is only available for 2022.5 preview builds!
+> This is only available from versions 5.0 on!

 Choose the OS for which to create output for.
 If you choose *Any*, export will create executables for all available targets, otherwise only for the one selected OS.

 ## Platform target
 > [!NOTE]
-> This is only available for 2022.5 preview builds!
+> This is only available from versions 5.0 on!

 Choose between CPU architectures x64, x86 or any.